-Existing or Proposed Product Regulatory Status Development Status Partners Involved in the Development or Marketing of the Products HIV Rapid Tests (Sure CheckTM HIV; HIV 1/2 Stat Pak; HIV 1/2 Stat Pak Dipstick).
-Rapid Tests for detection of antibodies to HIV 1 and 2 in finger-stick whole blood, venous whole blood, serum and plasma In December 2004 we completed clinical trials for Sure Check [TM] and HIV 1/2 Stat-Pak in the U.S. for FDA approval for sales in the U.S. with results that we believe will exceed the performance requirements for U.S. FDA approval.
-We are pursuing U.S. FDA approval for these products and on February 17, 2005 we submitted our Pre-Marketing Approval application to the FDA.
+Partners Involved in the Development or Marketing of the Products

+In December 2004 we completed clinical trials for Sure CheckTM and HIV 1/2 Stat-Pak in the U.S. for FDA approval for sales in the U.S. with results that we believe will exceed the performance requirements for U.S. FDA approval.
+We are pursuing U.S. FDA approval for these products and on February 17, 2005 we submitted our Pre-Marketing Approval application ("PMA") to the FDA.
+Based upon recent correspondence with the FDA we expect to have an "approvable" PMA in July and for our facility inspection to be completed during the third quarter.
+Facility inspection is the main remaining step we have in achieving FDA approval.
 We currently qualify under U.S. FDA export regulations to sell, subject to any required approval by the importing country, to customers outside the U.S. To date we have received approval from a number of potential importing countries, although Brazil is the only country in which we have significant sales.
 We have also just recently qualified for procurements by the United States Agency for International Development under the President's Emergency Plan for AIDS Relief and the World Health Organization's Bulk Procurement Scheme.
-Completed Thirteen-year supply and technology transfer agreement with FIOCRUZ-Bio-Manguinhos, a division of the Ministry of Health of Brazil.
-FIOCRUZ-Bio-Manguinhos will supply product to Brazilian public health market and potentially other markets in the region.
-We also have been actively seeking to have our tests procured by governmental and non-governmental organizations engaged in HIV prevention programs in numerous locations outside the United States.
-Rapid test for detection of Bovine Spongeiform Encephalopathy in cattle Product has been evaluated for approval in the European Union and approval is pending.
-We are waiting for Prionics AG to complete the transfer of production specifications in order to begin production scale-up, validation, and regulatory submission.
-There is a significant risk that Prionics AG will be unable to transfer product specifications.
-Subject to obtaining European Union approval and completing the technology transfer, Prionics AG, Zurich, Switzerland has contracted with Chembio to provide manufacturing services.
-Additionally, Prionics AG will exclusively market product directly and through its designated distributors. - 2